Genesis 29: Lessons from Jacob’s Life in Haran About What Jesus Offers You

 Jacob labored for Laban to marry Rachel5

 • Jesus also loved and labored for you.
-Just as Jacob labored out of love for Rachael, Jesus labored on Earth out of love and died for His future bride, the Church.
+Just as Jacob labored out of love for Rachel, Jesus labored on Earth out of love and died for His future bride, the Church.
 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.”
 (Jo.
 3:16).
 “But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.”
 (Ro.
 5:8).
 Also out of love, He gave up His divine status to die a humble servant for you: “but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
 Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.”
 (Phil.
 2:7-8).
 He labored out of love for His future bride in heaven, His Church (Rev. 19:7).

 • Love and serve others just as Jesus loved you.
 Just as Jesus loved you and labored for you as a servant, He wants you to love others and labor for them as a servant: “A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.”
 (Jo.
 13:34).
 “This is My commandment, that you love one another, just as I have loved you.”
 (Jo.
 15:12). “and walk in love, just as Christ also loved you and gave Himself up for us, an offering and a sacrifice to God as a fragrant aroma.”
 (Eph.
 5:2).
 “If anyone serves Me, he must follow Me; and where I am, there My servant will be also; if anyone serves Me, the Father will honor him.”
 (Jo.
 12:26).
 He will also reward your labors of love for Him: “For God is not unjust so as to forget your work and the love which you have shown toward His name, in having ministered and in still ministering to the saints.”
 (Heb.
 6:10).
-Do you show love to others the same way Christ loved and served for you?
+Do you show love to others the same way Jesus loved and served for you?

 5. Jesus Paid the Price for the Sins of Mankind.
 Gen. 29:21-30.

 • The sins of both Laban and Jacob in Jacob’s two marriages.
-On Jacob’s wedding night, Laban tricked Jacob by sending the older sister Leah into Jacob’s tent.
-Jacob then labored seven more years to enter into an unholy polygamous marriage with Leah’s sister Rachel: “21 Then Jacob said to Laban, ‘Give me my wife, for my time is completed, that I may go in to her.’
+On Jacob’s wedding night, Laban tricked Jacob by sending Rachel’s sister into Jacob’s tent.
+Jacob then labored seven more years to enter into an unholy polygamous marriage with two women: “21 Then Jacob said to Laban, ‘Give me my wife, for my time is completed, that I may go in to her.’
 22 Laban gathered all the men of the place and made a feast.
 23 Now in the evening he took his daughter Leah, and brought her to him; and Jacob went in to her.
 24 Laban also gave his maid Zilpah to his daughter Leah as a maid.
 25 So it came about in the morning that, behold, it was Leah!
 And he said to Laban, ‘What is this you have done to me?
 Was it not for Rachel that I served with you?
 Why then have you deceived me?’
 26 But Laban said, ‘It is not the practice in our place to marry off the younger before the firstborn.
 27 Complete the week of this one, and we will give you the other also for the service which you shall serve with me for another seven years.”
 28 Jacob did so and completed her week, and he gave him his daughter Rachel as his wife.
 29 Laban also gave his maid Bilhah to his daughter Rachel as her maid.
 30 So Jacob went in to Rachel also, and indeed he loved Rachel more than Leah, and he served with Laban for another seven years.”
 (Gen. 29:21-30).
 Here, sadly everyone sinned.
 Everyone showed their need for Jesus’ atoning death at the cross.

 Laban deceived Jacob into marrying Leah6